 PTSD is just one example of how being in a combat zone can affect members of the military.
 There are many others, including brain injuries, mental illnesses, and stress disorders.
 While not every case of PTSD gets reported, the following statistics show how prevalent PTSD is among servicemen and women who return home:

 Unfortunately, PTSD and other issues, often land veterans in trouble with the law.
 Fortunately, there is a program in Tarrant County for veterans facing criminal charges that focuses on rehabilitation, rather than incarceration.
-Over the years, Tarrant County Veteran’s Court Diversion Program has been covered extensively, including by the Mental Health Channel which produced this very informative video below.
+Over the years, Tarrant County Veteran’s Court Diversion Program has been covered extensively, including by the Mental Health Channel which produced this very informative video about the program.

 Tarrant County is fortunate to have Judge Brent Carr, a veteran himself, who presides over the Tarrant County Veteran’s Court Diversion Program.
 With Judge Carr’s oversight, this program is exceptionally successful and has become a model for other veteran court diversion programs throughout the state.